Green Grants Guidelines

 - There is no limit to the number of times a project may be proposed for funding.

-Proposed project budgets may total $20,000 at maximum.
-Green Grant budgets must list individual line-items, and thus cannot contain categorical slush funds such as "gardening supplies” (e.g. list out mulch, hoses, seeds, etc.).
+Proposed Microgrant projects may total $3,000 at maximum and Green Grant budgets may total $20,000 at maximum.
+All budgets must list individual line-items, and thus cannot contain categorical slush funds such as "gardening supplies” (e.g. list out mulch, hoses, seeds, etc.).
 Note that all line-items listed on your proposal’s budget will stand as maximum spending limits if a grant is awarded; for example, if you are listing refreshments for a presentation in your budget, your spending on refreshments for that presentation will be capped at the value listed on your budget.

 The following policies apply to all Green Grants: